Money is a tool.

 Some pundits claim it’s because the average American can’t afford to invest in stocks.
 But that argument falls apart in the face of the facts.
 It’s free and simple to open a brokerage account through someone like Betterment, and you can invest in an index fund with $50 if you like – commission-free, for that matter, if you invest in a Vanguard or Schwab fund and you bank with them.

-The truth is that the average American feels uncomfortable with the risk posed by stocks.
+The truth is that the average American feels uncomfortable with the risk posed by stocks, so they leave their cash to slowly degrade in bank accounts.
 Don’t take my word for it; the NBER study showcases an enormous divergence of mean and median wealth in the aftermath of the Great Recession as the middle classes fled stock ownership.
 The subsequent stock market recovery overwhelmingly favored the wealthy because they didn’t panic and sell off all their stocks like so many less-wealthy people did.
 Sadly, that shift away from stock ownership by the middle classes has had a lasting impact, increasing wealth inequality in the United States.

 10. Delay Gratification